Editors: Douglas Van Nostrand, M.D., Leonard Wartofsky, M.D., Gary Bloom, & Di Wu, M.B.B.S., M.Med.

 - 40 authors, including 32 distinguished medical professionals in centers in United States and Canada, plus thyroid cancer survivors and a caregiver.

-- Forewords by Ernest L. Mazzaferri, M.D., Endocrinologist, Past President, American Thyroid Association, and R. Michael Tuttle, M.D., Endocrinologist, Memorial Sloan-Kettering Cancer Center.
+- Forewords by Bryan R Haugen, M.D., Endocrinologist, Past President, American Thyroid Association; the late Ernest L. Mazzaferri, M.D., Endocrinologist, Past President, American Thyroid Association; and R. Michael Tuttle, M.D., Endocrinologist, Memorial Sloan-Kettering Cancer Center.

-- Authors include endocrinologists, surgeons, nuclear medicine physicians, radiologists, and specialists in pathology, public health, research, and mental health.
-Authors include 3 past presidents of the American Thyroid Association, past president of The Endocrine Society, and faculty at medical schools and medical education programs in USA and Canada.
+- Authors include specialists in endocrinology, oncology, nuclear medicine, radiology, pathology, Psychiatry, research, and surgery.
+Authors include past presidents of the American Thyroid Association and The Endocrine Society, and faculty at medical schools and medical education programs in the United States and Canada.

 “This book provides easily understandable, clear, concise, answers to nearly all of the common questions that patients ask me in the office, on follow-up phone calls, and at survivorship conferences… This book will provide the information necessary for you to help your physicians optimize and customize many aspects of the journey for your individual situation.”